mmontalvo/jx-payments-manning/README.md

 docker-compose up
 ```

-It will start pulling the images needed, setting up the MySQL database installation and the packages from the Django applications.
+It will start pulling the images needed and the packages from the Django application.

-Once the app and the database are running, we would need to run migrations to have the database tables in a work ready state.
+Once the app is running, we would need to run migrations to have the database tables in a work ready state.
 For it, we need to get into the application's Docker running instance.

 Running `docker ps` we can spot the instance running our application (it would be something similar to the following line):